Momo1322/Alpha15/README.md

-this is a project for initiating spiritual upliftment by incorporating coding with spiritualism(Bhakti Marg)
+This is a project for initiating spiritual upliftment by incorporating coding with spiritualism(Bhakti Marg)